Being matched with a child

 - Asking to review a copy of your home study

-- Writing a cover letter and create a family photo book or video
+- Writing a cover letter and creating a family photo book or video

 - Finding other ways to help children in foster care